usma-eecs/gadget/README.md

 * CANVAS_API_TOKEN
 * Lot of other variables

+renaming gadgets: I don't recommends it, but here's how

 # all gadgets have a type: personal, student, teacher, assessment
 # gadgets are organized in the course files under type folders

 # the course id isn't included in a gadget URL since we don't want
 # to have to update every gadget URL every time we copy a course

+# You will want to delete the personal gadgets when you copy a course ...

 template gadget